Ultraviolet (film): Production

+In March 2003, it was reported Screen Gems had acquired worldwide distribution rights to Ultraviolet to be written and directed by Kurt Wimmer with the company having been impressed by Wimmer's previous directorial effort Equilibrium.
+In May of that year, it was reported Milla Jovovich had signed on to play the lead role in the film with Wimmer stating he had actually written the role with her in mind after seeing her performance in Resident Evil.

-Production began in early February 2004 and was shot in various cities across China, most notably Hong Kong and Shanghai.
+Production began in early February 2004, and was shot in various cities across China, most notably Hong Kong and Shanghai.
 Production was finished in late June 2004.
-The film was shot digitally on high-definition video using a Sony HDW-F900.
+The film was shot digitally on high-definition video, using a Sony HDW-F900.

-In 2005, the film's trailer was leaked on the internet.
-Director Kurt Wimmer then visited several message boards and demanded all clips be removed in order to keep the film's plot a secret.
-The online fan community responded well to this, and all the clips were removed from distribution until the theatrical trailer was publicly released in January 2006.
-It uses "Clubbed to Death (Kurayamino Edition)" by Rob Dougan as the soundtrack as well as "24" by Jem.
+In 2004, the film's trailer was leaked on the internet.
+Director Wimmer then visited several message boards and demanded all clips be removed in order to keep the film's plot a secret.
+It uses "Clubbed to Death (Kurayamino Edition)" by Rob Dougan as the soundtrack, as well as "24" by Jem.

-Jovovich was not pleased with the film, having been locked out of the editing processes despite promises to include her input on her performance.
+Jovovich was not pleased with the film, having been locked out of the editing process, despite promises to include her input on her performance.